Swiss 'Covid leaks' scandal: court keeps gagging order

 Berset’s then head of communications and the CEO of the Ringier media group came under investigation.
 But the Swiss courts have kept evidence under seal to protect the anonymity of journalistic sources.

-In a ruling published on Friday, the Swiss Federal Supreme Court upheld a previous court decision to this effect.
+In a ruling published on Friday, the Federal Court upheld a previous court decision to this effect.

 The OAG is still unable to obtain access to the equipment and data of the former head of communications at the interior ministry, Peter Lauener, and the CEO of Ringier, which was seized during searches.

-The Supreme Court argued that the criminal code guarantees the protection of media professionals’ sources.
+The Federal Court argued that the criminal code guarantees the protection of media professionals’ sources.
 This protection can only be lifted to clarify serious offences or to assist a person in immediate danger.
-These conditions have not been met in the present case.
+These conditions have not been met in the present case, it said.

 Translated from French with DeepL/mga